 In this interview I'd like to bring to light, as much as possible, the logic behind your creative process.
-I'll begin with a rather obvious question, but which I believe contains multiple, complex possibilities.
+I'll begin with a rather obvious question, but which I believe contains a number of complex ramifications.
 Jean-Michel Bouhours wrote that in your work, "The image is no longer the analogon of the thing represented but the metonymy...of a mental process."
-(Jean-Michel Bouhours, Paolo Gioli, l'uomo senza macchina da presa, in Paolo Gioli.
+(Jean-Michel Bouhours, "Paolo Gioli, L'uomo Senza Macchina da Presa," in Paolo Gioli.
 Fotografie Dipinti Grafica Film, Art&, Udine 1996, p.
 197).
-Your films, like most of your photography, are difficiult to categorize as "representation" or "narration."
-Instead, they seem to unfold as an "exploration" (a term you use frequently) of an idea.
-As if an idea - which is often very technical, or even quotidian - once set in motion cannot help but produce a film, almost automatically.
-What is the standard (if one exists) genealogy of one of your ideas?
+Your films, like most of your photography, are difficult to categorize as "representation" or "narration."
+Instead, they seem to play out as an "exploration" (a term you use frequently) of an idea.
+As if an idea - which is often very technical, or even connected to daily activity - once set in motion cannot help but produce a film, almost automatically.
+What is the standard genealogy-if one exists-of one of your ideas?
 How does it first manifest itself and how does it evolve over time?

-It's hard to say, because each of my works begins from a very different context.
-For example, literature is very important - what I read, titles especially, as well as any fragment that I find in a literary text.
+It's hard to say, because each of my works starts from a very different context.
+For example, literary context is very important - what I read, titles especially, as well as any fragment that I might find in a literary text.
 It often begins with a sentence - you give me a sentence and I'll make a film out of it.
 Or a word, for example "leaf" or "life"...
 The title could be "The Life and Death of a Leaf."
-I can even wait an entire season: I wouldn't tear off a leaf to make it fall, but I wait for it to decompose, to be consumed.
-Described this way, it seems like the first thing that comes to mind, yet it coincides with my vision of nature and the seasons.

-Thus, literature is important, and the fact that it sparks an association of ideas.
-For example, yesterday I was in a film lab giving instructions on several works I'm making, including a film entitled Interlinea.
-I pulled out a piece of 35mm color film from this garbage can they have, where they throw away discarded clips and material, and looking at it with a magnifying glass it occurred to me that I could re-frame some parts, observing what there is between the frames.
-I also imagined a hypothetical title, an "out-of-frame," which is precisely how Interlinea unfolds.
+I can even wait an entire season: I won't tear off a leaf to make it fall, but I will wait for it to decompose, to be consumed.
+Described this way, it seems like the first thing that comes to mind, but it actually coincides with my vision of nature and the seasons.
+So, literary context is important, and the fact that it sparks an association of ideas.
+For example, yesterday I was in a film lab giving instructions for several works I'm making, including a film entitled Interlinea.
+I pulled out a piece of 35mm color film from this garbage can they have, where they throw away outtakes and discarded material, and when I started looking at it with a magnifying lupe it occurred to me that I could re-frame some parts, examining what there is between the frames.
+I also imagined a hypothetical title, Outside the Frame which would be the exact sequel to Interlinea.

-Thus, we are inside the film material, the film stock, the medium, before an image is laid upon it.
-Often, the thought of having to create the images myself distracts me - sometimes I consider it lucky, a luxury, to be able to work on a medium that already contains anonymous images made by someone else.
-In this case I imagined moving myself from the space between the lines to outside the frame - not unlike in the movie theatre when the film isn't aligned in the projector and someone in the audience yells: "Frame!"
-To explore the material, the grain, find out what's inside it and only in the end return to order, to the frame, and reveal why I was out-of-frame.
+So, we are inside the film material, the film strip, the base of the film, prior even to an image being registered on it.
+Often, the thought of having to create the images myself distracts me - sometimes I consider it lucky, a luxury, to be able to work in a medium that already contains anonymous images made by someone else.
+In this case I imagined myself moving beyond the frameline, moving outside the frame - not unlike in the movie theatre when the film isn't properly aligned in the projector and someone in the audience yells: "Frame!" to explore the material, the grain, [to] find out what's inside it and only at the end return to order, to the frame, and reveal why I was outside the frame.
 I don't know if I answered your question.
-I think perhaps I've gone "out-of-frame."
+I think maybe I went "outside the frame."